Basic Secured Search

 The index compares the security identity used at login and the security identity allowed to access the queried item.
 The index returns only items which the logged in user is allowed to access (see Basic Search Flowchart).

-John Smith’s professional Google Drive contains only one item,
+John Smith’s corporate Google Drive contains only one item,

 Human_Resources_Annual_Report.pdf.
 John Smith’s corporate Google Account,